OurVoiceUSA/sm-oauth/README.md

     export OAUTH_DROPBOX_CLIENTID=<YOUR ID>
     export OAUTH_DROPBOX_SECRET=<YOUR SECRET>
-    export TOKEN_DISCLAIMER="Link to your website terms of use here" export DEBUG=1
+    export TOKEN_DISCLAIMER="Link to your website terms of use here" export JWT_PUB_KEY=./rsa.pub
+    export JWT_PRV_KEY=./rsa.key
+    export DEBUG=1
     EOF

-Then, install dependancies with `npm install`, source in the configuration with `source .env`, and start with `npm start`.
+Then, run the following steps:

+* Generate an RSA keypair: `npm run genkeys`
+* Install dependancies: `npm install`
+* Source in the configuration: `source .env`
+* Start the application: `npm start`

+When deploying to production, be sure to properly protect your RSA keypair.

 **NOTE:** At the time of this writing, the tool versions are as follows: